 As remote work becomes the new business standard, identity becomes a key player in company security.
-However, establishing secure IAM practices requires not just technical changes, but shifts in business processes as well.
+However, establishing secure Identity & Access Management (IAM) practices requires not just technical changes, but shifts in business processes as well.
 Buy-in from leadership and awareness and training are critical to creating a zero-trust business culture with reliably secure identity systems.

 Data Privacy & Security in a Remote World

-Watch Jim Quasius (CEO, GCA Technology) walk you through the importance of data privacy and how you can set the foundation for a remote world.
+Watch Jim Quasius (CEO, GCA Technology Services) walk you through the importance of data privacy and how you can set the foundation for a remote world.

 Identity Is the New Perimeter

 To empower users with the resources they need, organizations need to provide secure access to the data at its source.
 To accomplish this safely and efficiently, access needs to be carefully controlled, but not restrictive to the users that need it.
 This requires a highly strategic and expertly executed IAM plan.

 Additionally, remote work is driving users to need data access from several disparate locations.
 Therefore, a functional IAM strategy often requires several solutions working together.

 Enabling employees to access data in the cloud, for example, may require a different solution than granting access to data behind a firewall at the company data center.
 This requires a system of several solutions that work in tandem to protect data privacy via user identity.

 Click Each Use Case to Learn How to Provide Seamless and Secure Login Experiences